 These are plants that are drought tolerant due to their roots, which store water in a tuber or bulb.
 These are commonly grown in our gardens.

-You will recognize Hemerocallis, the day lily here, as well as many other plants - Aloe has the same kind of roots, so it's got double insurance for water storage (leaves and roots).
+If you're a gardener, you will recognize Hemerocallis, the day lily in this group, as well as many other plants - Aloe has the same kind of roots, so it's got double insurance for water storage (leaves and roots).

 Think of the word succulent as just a description of what these plants can do with very little water; plump up their cells to store it for later when they really need it.